|Guide||♦||20 Triplogs||1 Topic|

-The Los Burros trail is in the White Mountain Trail System (Trail #631) The USFS classifies this trail as a light use trail and I would have to agree.
+Los Burros Trail #631 is in the White Mountain Trail System.
+The USFS classifies this trail as a light use trail, and I would have to agree.
 It is a popular mountain biking trail in the area and is also open to horses.
-The day I was on it I saw one party of each.
+The day I was on it, I saw one party each.
 The trail starts at the Los Burros campground, once the site of the Los Burros Ranger Station.
 Two of the original buildings still stand.
-The campground has a nice map of trail on the information board.
-With a total elevation gain of only 500' it's not a tough trail.
-Make sure to take a look at at the map before you head off.
+The campground has a nice map of the trail on the information board.
+With a total elevation gain of only 500', it's not challenging.
+Make sure to take a look at the map before you head off.

-From the Campground you will go a short .2 miles to the gate.
-After the gate you find yourself on the power line maintenance road.
-Since this hike is a loop you can do turn either left or right.
-I chose to turn right and hike the trail counter clockwise.
+From the Campground, you will go a short 0.2 miles to the gate.
+After the gate, you find yourself on the power line maintenance road.
+Since this hike is a loop, you can do turn either left or right.
+I chose to turn right and hike the trail counterclockwise.

-The trail winds through aspen groves and stands of old growth ponderosa pines with a carpet of knee high ferns.
-After about 3 1/2 miles the trail makes it's only real significant climb it's a steady up for about a mile or so.
+The trail winds through aspen groves and stands of old-growth ponderosa pines with a carpet of knee-high ferns.
+After about 3 1/2 miles, the trail makes the only real significant climb, a steady up for about a mile or so.

-If you take the long loop and go the entire 14 miles you will cross the power line road once and the main road twice before ending back on the power line road to complete the entire loop.
+If you take the long loop and go the entire 14 miles, you will cross the power line road once and the main road twice before ending back on the power line road to complete the whole loop.
 The key is to find the blue tags.
-If you follow the blue tags it is impossible to get lost. - Jul 16 2003 jmangum
+If you follow the blue tags, it is impossible to get lost.

 This is the first time I hiked this trail - next time, I will bring my camera.
 It is absolutely amazing.